tektoncd/dashboard/docs/dev/README.md

 Coverage threshold is set to 90%, if it falls below the threshold the test script will fail.

 Tests are defined in `*.test.js` files alongside the code under test.

+### Frontend E2E tests

+Run `npm run e2e` to execute the end-to-end UI tests via [Cypress](https://www.cypress.io/) in interactive mode.

+Tests are defined in `*.cy.js` files in `packages/e2e/cypress`.

+By default tests are run using Chrome but you can override this by specifying an alternative supported browser available on your system, for example:

+`npm run e2e -- -- --browser firefox`

+To find the list of supported browsers and versions on your system, run `npx cypress info`

 ### Linter